athensresearch/athens/doc/adr/backend.md

 ### Modularity

+TODO:
-TODO: it's good to keep backend options open; would be good to make it easy to switch backend or storage if needed. would be nice to keep around option to use local storage, especially if it takes a bunch of time to get the backend to be stable & non-buggy.
+. would be nice to keep around option to use local storage, especially if it takes a bunch of time to get the backend to be stable & non-buggy.